shirleypyj/irishub/docs/software/node.md

 ## Introduction

-The iris executable is the entry point for running a IRISnet network node.
-All the validator nodes and full nodes need to install the iris command and launching the daemon to join the IRISnet network.
-You can also use this command to start your own test network locally.
-If you need to join the IRISnet testnet, please refer to [get-started](../get-started/README.md).
+The iris executable is the entry point for running an IRIS Network node.
+All the validator nodes and full nodes need to install the iris command and launch the daemon to join IRIS Network.
+You can also use this command to start your own testnet locally.
+If you need to join IRIS testnet, please refer to [get-started](../get-started/README.md).

-## How to start an IRISnet network locally
+## How to start an IRIS Network locally

 ### Initialize node

-First you need to create a account as the corresponding validator operator for yourself.
+First you need to create an account as the corresponding validator operator for yourself.
 ```bash
 iriscli keys add {account_name}
 ```